-- Ensure the sector-based economic approach of the "Organisme Luxembourgeois de Normalisation" (pillar III) - Provide support to technical committees and delegates in standardization (pillar V).
+- Monitor the sector-based economic approach of the "Organisme luxembourgeois de normalisation"; - Provide support to technical committees and delegates in standardization.

 A result expected from standards analysis focusing on the ICT sector is thus to raise awareness and increase the participation of the Luxembourg stakeholders in standardization technical committees, either at a European or an International level, in this sector.